 Have a drink above the sky

-By the way – the bar is not expensive, the guys from Two Scots Abroad, for instance, said that a glass of wine is just a couple of euros!
+Apparently, the bar is not expensive and a glass of wine is just a couple of euros!

-Are you tired?
-If you are in the centre, tired or want a ride, you can call the number you see in one of the electric minibus going around (known as Kavalir, or “gentleman”).
-They are the only authorised vehicle to go around the centre and can take you, or anybody, wherever they need.
+If you are in the centre, tired or want a ride, you can call the number you see in one of the electric minibus going around known as Kavalir, or “gentleman”.
+They are the only authorised vehicle to go around the city centre and can take you, or anybody, wherever they need.
 This is a project of the mayor to help mainly the elderly when they are doing their food shopping or walking the around the town.
-How thoughtful of them!?
+How thoughtful!

 Trains from Italy to Ljubljana

-If you are in Italy and want to visit Ljubljana, you have to head first to Trieste, at the Slovenian border, and then take one of the trains to Ljubljana.
+If you are in Italy and want to visit Ljubljana, you have to head first to Trieste, at the Slovenian border, and then take one of the trains to the Slovenian capital.
 You can check the time-table for trains within Italy – for instance from Venice to Trieste – at Trenitalia’s website.
-The route from Trieste to Ljubljana is made by this company.
+The route from Trieste to Ljubljana is made by Bahn company.